MatthewSloyan/MD5-message-digest-algorithm/README.md

 ### Output
 When the message is hashed it is in big endian byte order, an initial check is done to check the architecture of the system.
 If it’s a little-endian machine the results is converted.
 If it’s big endian the result is just printed.

+After each output the user is given the option to print the hash to a file to be used and compared later.
+This works by passing the file pointer to [(fprintf)](https://www.tutorialspoint.com/c_standard_library/c_function_fprintf.htm), and using the same method to print to screen but instead it prints to a file.
+The menu loop then continues until 0 is entered.

 More information on each of these steps above can be found in the Research & Development Diary section below.